Last updated on August 2nd, 2022 at 05:37 am

-There is a minimal horizontal area for outdoor gardening due to intensive urbanization.
+There is minimal horizontal area for outdoor gardening due to intensive urbanization.
 Green walls are not only stunningly gorgeous, but they also assist in brightening up the atmosphere.

 Green walls absorb hot gases in the air, lowering indoor and outdoor temperatures and resulting in healthier indoor air quality and a more attractive environment.

-What is unique vertical vegetable gardening systems?
+What are unique vertical vegetable gardening systems?

 Vertical gardens are referred by various names, including living green walls, living walls, and moss walls, to mention a few.